 Keep your Qantas account active to prevent points expiring

-Of course, it’s much better to ensure your frequent flyer points don’t expire in the first place!
-All you need to do is earn or redeem at least one point every 18 months to keep your Qantas balance alive.
-There are many ways to earn and redeem points, so this is not a difficult task.
+To keep your Qantas points alive, all you need to do is earn or redeem at least one point every 18 months.
+There are many ways to earn and redeem points, including by shopping at Woolworths, so this is not a difficult task.
 You can even earn Qantas points for free by completing Red Planet surveys.

 However, family transfers do not count as activity.
 If you transfer points to a frequent flyer account that has had no activity for more than 18 months, the points will expire immediately.